 Offerings range from the edible, like lavender pasta, lavender rosemary bread and dark-chocolate lavender ice cream, to soaps, lotions, aromatic oils and sachets.

 Live music in two different areas throughout the day keeps things festive.
-If you can, check out the inside of the historic courthouse – the courtroom scenes from “True Grit” were filmed here.
+If you can, check out the inside of the historic courthouse – the courtroom scenes from the Coen brothers remake of “True Grit” were filmed here.

 There are dozens of other vendors selling arts and crafts, like jewelry, leather goods, ceramics, wind-chimes.
 There are also local Texas wineries and Texas brewers like Real Ale selling their wares, as well as specialty Texas foods, like olive oil.